IBMSpectrumComputing/lsf-perl-api/LSF-Base/README.md

 ## Community Contribution Requirements

-Community contributions to this branch must follow the IBM Developer's Certificate of Origin (DCO) process:
+Community contributions to this repository must follow the [IBM Developer's Certificate of Origin (DCO)](https://github.com/IBMSpectrumComputing/perlLSF/blob/master/IBMDCO.md) process and only through GitHub Pull Requests:

  1. Contributor proposes new code to community.